Since ancient times, Man has farmed the land. First came the Hunter-Gatherers,

 Crop Rotation is an agricultural practice, where different crops are planted

 in a certain section of the farm or garden each year.
-This rotation, helped
+Crop rotation, allows

 the soil to replenish, and minimized insect infestation, and plant disease.